subvertnormality/mosaic/README.md

 You've seen in the [Harmony Design](#harmony-design) section that it's possible to sequence scale and degree changes, and this affects the notes your patterns will play.
 When adding notes to patterns, consider that they represent the harmony of your song and map to what traditionally would be called the rhythm section.
 It is possible to create melodies using patterns, but it is difficult to do so in a deliberate way as your scale progressions will alter the tonality of your pattern.
 We'll learn about the recommended way to deliberate [Melodies](#masks) later.

-Select the note editor by pressing the fourth key in the global menu button cluster on the grid.
+Select the note editor by pressing the third key in the global menu button cluster on the grid again when already in thr pattern trigger editor.

 This space displays 16 steps at a glance.
 Active trigs appear as soft-glowing vertical bars while the root note lies in a subtle horizontal line.
 The notes you've actively chosen glow brightly.
 To pick a note for any of the 16 steps, just press.
 Whilst holding shift (K3), any entered note is automatically duplicated across all 4 step screens.